MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-issues-faq.md

 Yes.

 ### How is the Power Apps per app meter unit counted?
 The count is the number of unique users who opened an app or a portal in each month.
 Repeat access to the same app or portal is counted only once.
+Read [Power Apps per app meter](pay-as-you-go-meters.md#power-apps-per-app-meter) for more details.

 ### Can I set up pay-as-you-go for my environment without an Azure subscription?
 No. You need an Azure subscription to set up pay-as-you-go.